tdebatty/java-string-similarity/README.md

 - StringSimilarity : Implementing algorithms define a similarity between strings (0 means strings are completely different).
 - NormalizedStringSimilarity : Implementing algorithms define a similarity between 0.0 and 1.0, like Jaro-Winkler for example.
 - StringDistance : Implementing algorithms define a distance between strings (0 means strings are identical), like Levenshtein for example.
 The maximum distance value depends on the algorithm.
 - NormalizedStringDistance : This interface extends StringDistance.
 For implementing classes, the computed distance value is between 0.0 and 1.0.
-NormalizedLevenshtein is an example of NormalizedLevenshtein.
+NormalizedLevenshtein is an example of NormalizedStringDistance.

 Generally, algorithms that implement NormalizedStringSimilarity also implement NormalizedStringDistance, and similarity = 1 - distance.
 But there are a few exceptions, like N-Gram similarity and distance (Kondrak)...

 ### Metric distances
 The MetricStringDistance interface : A few of the distances are actually metric distances, which means that verify the triangle inequality d(x, y) <= d(x,z) + d(z,y).
 For example, Levenshtein is a metric distance, but NormalizedLevenshtein is not.

+A lot of nearest-neighbor search algorithms and indexing structures rely on the triangle inequality.
+You can check "Similarity Search, The Metric Space Approach" by Zezula et al. for a survey.
+These cannot be used with non metric similarity measures.

 [Read Javadoc for a detailed description](http://api123.web-d.be/api/java-string-similarity/head/index.html)